 We should honor and respect our elders every day, but August 21 is Senior Citizens Day, a day to commemorate them and show appreciation to those who are the pillars of the community.
 At some point in our lives, we have all turned to older people for life advice or learned something from the many life stories they have to tell us.
 Senior Citizens are also very generous and are always there to help us when we need it.
 This is why we have a day to celebrate them.

-On August 19, 1988, President Ronald Reagan issued a promulgation declaring August 21 as the National Day of the Third Age.
-President Reagan thought it was important to have a day to celebrate the achievements of Senior Citizens, and thank them for all the support they give to society and their communities.
-In 1990, the United Nations General Assembly established August 21 as Senior Citizens Day, as it is more commonly known now.
+On August 19, 1988, President Ronald Reagan issued proclamation number 5847 declaring August 21 as National Senior Citizen's Day.
+In this proclamation, President Reagan says "For all they have achieved throughout life and for all they continue to accomplish, we owe older citizens our thanks and a heartfelt salute".
+Reagan thought it important to have a day to celebrate the achievements of Senior Citizens and thank them for all the support they give to society and their communities.

-The goal of Senior Citizens Day is not only to show our appreciation for all that our elders do, but also to raise awareness to the conditions that many older people live in, and the struggles they face, in order to help them have a better aging process.
-In some places, Senior Citizens are the age bracket that often faces the most difficulties, and suffer from health or economic issues.
-It is important to ensure that as a society we have the necessary resources to support our elders, as a thank you for everything they have done for us.
+The goal of Senior Citizens Day is not only to show our appreciation for all that our elders do, but also to raise awareness of the conditions that many older people live in, and the struggles they face, and to support them as they get older.
+In some places, senior citizens are the age bracket that often faces the most difficulties, and suffer from health or economic issues.

 What to do on Senior Citizens Day